espiem/Quartz/content/Kraken's Crown/World Information/Natural Features/The Geist Gate.md

 publish: true
 ---

 Allows passage beneath the Calm Belt.
-One Geist Gate passage travels through the city of [[Kraken's Crown/Locations/Kadaka]]
+One Geist Gate passage travels through the city of [[Kadaka]]